-Caring for your Phalaenopsis Orchids
+How to care for Phalaenopsis Orchids

-Watering and Feeding
+Watering and Feeding Phalaenopsis Orchids

 Add a little bit of orchid fertiliser every 2 weeks or according to the instructions on the packet.
-Remember less is more here.
+Remember less is more.

 Place your orchid in areas which are warm but not in direct sunlight (22-25°C day temperature is perfect).
 If conditions are very warm (height of summer) either move the orchids to a cooler spot or give a regular but light mist with water in a spray bottle.

-Getting your Phalaenopsis to flower
+Getting your Phalaenopsis Orchid to Flower

 To induce flowering, plants must have a drop in night time temperatures.
-Cool nights in winter or moving to a cooler area in the house at night will generally do this.
+Cool nights in winter or moving to a cooler area in the house at night will generally allow this.
 Expect to see flower spikes in early spring if conditions are met.

 NOTE: Wrap the twisty tie loosely around the stem to allow the stem to expand during growth.
 After flowering, cut the flower spike off approximately 2-3 cm above the base.
 This will eventually dry off.